thekannman/gsc_tools/README.md

 1. You'll need oauth credentials for the downloadable version of this app.
 You can get those by creating a project at https://console.cloud.google.com/.
 2. Once you've created the project, go to https://console.cloud.google.com/apis/dashboard and enable access for the Google Search Console and Google Sheets APIs.
 3. Finally, create an OAuth client ID at https://console.cloud.google.com/apis/credentials (for a Desktop app) and download the json file of the credentials.
 4. Near the top of the code are two parameters: oauth_file and site.
-The oauth_file should
+The oauth_file should point to the file you just downloaded and the site needs to specify your domain as described in the code comments.
+5. Run the code with `python gsc_graph_gen.py`.
+A browser window will open asking you to sign in with your Google account.
+This is using your own API access, as you can verify in the code, so your data is entirely safe.

+When the code finishes, your Google sheet will be ready to view.

 ## Output
 The final output is created in your Google Sheets account as "GSC graphs - pages".